-Here are my rankings for the first half of Summer 2019.
+Still a bit behind, but here are my rankings for third quarter of Summer 2019.

 Aikatsu Friends (62+)